Abdallah-Alqiran/Portfolio/README.md

 ## 🔧 Features

+- The Web version of the portfolio was created by [Omniya Abdelnasser](https://github.com/Omnia-Abdelnasser), while the Mobile versions (Admin and User) were developed in parallel to manage and display the same data through Firebase.
 - Built with **Jetpack Compose** for a modern UI.
 - Uses **Firebase** (Firestore, Realtime DB, Analytics).
 - Loads images using **Coil**.